10 Spots To Boat To For A Bite

 Uniquely situated on Popes Island, Fathoms allows a front row seat for guests to watch the fishing vessels entering and leaving busy New Bedford Harbor.
 You'll see firsthand why New Bedford is the nation's busiest commercial fishing port.
 Owned by a local fisherman, Fathoms Bar & Grille features local seafood (not surprisingly) and classic American fare.

-Fathoms offers a floating 60 foot dock where customers may tie up to enjoy a meal.
-It’s self serve, first come-first serve.
-Pull right up to the Niemiec Marina.
+Fathoms offers a slip where customers may tie up to enjoy a meal.
+It’s first come-first serve.
+Call first and they'll give you the access code to the slip.
 Fathoms Bar & Grille, 255 Popes Island, New Bedford.
 508-993-3400.

 People boat over, kayak over, and jet ski over for ice cream, food, and drinks.
 Kids play at the little beach at low tide.
 With live music in the evenings, it's a place that has something for everyone.
 Just pull your boat (or any other watercraft) up to the transit dock.

 56 Goulart Memorial Drive, Fairhaven.
-508-993-0008.
+508-993-0021.
 Open Memorial Day through Columbus Day.
 Thursdays, noon to 11 pm; Fridays and Saturdays, noon to midnight; Sundays, noon to 9 pm.
+Opening for the 2022 season on May 28.
+Check it out here.

 First off, the name.
 How can you not be intrigued?
 Located at the mouth of Narragansett Bay at Borden Light Marina, the Tipsy Seagull is a seasonal floating outdoor bar.
 They call it a slice of Key West in Fall River.
-It’s a great place to gather to watch the boat traffic and to admire the lighthouse we featured in last year’s print issue (check that out here!)
+It's a great place to gather to watch the boat traffic and to admire the lighthouse we featured in one of our print issues (check that out here!)

 Two large docks on either side of the Tipsy Seagull provide places for boats.
 First come, first serve (and boats can also raft off one another).
 If you want to spend the night, there are overnight slips at the marina are $2.50/foot.
 To make reservations at Borden Light Marina, call 508-678-7547.
 Tipsy Seagull Dockside Pub, 1 Ferry Street, Fall River.
 508-678-7547

-As featured in the magazine’s Get Outdoors feature, The Cove has a lovely deck, overlooking Mount Hope bay and the USS Massachusetts.
-Enjoy the rawbar, the great cocktails and – our favorite — the fish tacos.
+As featured in the magazine’s Get Outdoors feature in 2017, The Cove has a lovely deck, overlooking Mount Hope bay and the USS Massachusetts.
+Enjoy the rawbar, the great cocktails and – our favorite -- the fish tacos.
 The marina provides a 400 feet transient dock daily at no extra charge.
 The Cove Restaurant, 392 Davol Street, Fall River.
 508-672-4540

 The Boat House has its own dock and beautiful views of the Sakonnet River.
 An all around lovely dining experience.
 The Boat House has its own dock and in good weather, there’s a dock boy available to help boats tie up.
 Boat House Restaurant, 228 Schooner Drive, Tiverton.
 401-624-6300.